 Alcohol and pregnancy

 Pregnant women and women trying for a baby should avoid drinking alcohol.
-If you do choose to drink, you shouldn’t drink more than 1-2 units of alcohol once or twice a week and avoid getting drunk if you're pregnant.
+If you do choose to drink, you shouldn't drink more than 1-2 units of alcohol once or twice a week.
+Don't get drunk if you're pregnant.

-The National Institute for Health and Clinical Excellence (NICE) also advises pregnant women to avoid alcohol during the first three months in particular, because of the increased risk of miscarriage.
+The National Institute for Health and Care Excellence (NICE) advises pregnant women to avoid drinking alcohol during the first three months of pregnancy in particular because of the increased risk of miscarriage.